cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/2-cosmjs-messages.md

     <HighlightBox type="note">

-    * The CosmJS faucet API does **not** let you specify the desired amount.
+    * The CosmJS faucet API **does not** let you specify the desired amount.
-    * The Ignite faucet API lets you specify the desired amount.
+    * The Ignite faucet API **does** let you specify the desired amount.

     </HighlightBox>

-3. A function that tries one faucet and if that one fails, tries the other:
+3. A function that tries one faucet, and if that one fails tries the other:

     ```typescript [https://github.com/cosmos/academy-checkers-ui/blob/signing-stargate/src/util/faucet.ts#L24-L28]
     export const askFaucet = async (